bradipao/Arduino-snippets/README.md

 **BasicI2c** : Based on the BasicUartComm skeleton, at present implements I2C interface setup through Wire library and initiate a transmission.

-**I2C_adt7410 : Read temperature from I2C sensor ADT7410 and print result on UART.
+**I2C_adt7410** : Read temperature from I2C sensor ADT7410 and print result on UART.
 Init and read operations are UART controlled.

+**BasicWebserver** : Hello-world webserver using Arduino UNO and Ethernet Shield.
+Board initializes serial port, then enables ethernet and wait for DHCP-assigned IP.
+Once IP is obtained, it is forwarded to Serial output.
+Opening IP in a browser, the basic arduino web server provides the Hello World page.